-The combined Forestry and Environmental Science (F&ES)/Anthropology Ph.D.
-Program was first created by former Yale Provost Alison Richard to meet the needs of doctoral students in biological anthropology who wanted to draw more fully on the resources of both the Anthropology Department and F&ES.
+The combined School of Environment (YSE)/Anthropology Ph.D.
+Program was first created by former Yale Provost Alison Richard to meet the needs of doctoral students in biological anthropology who wanted to draw more fully on the resources of both the Anthropology Department and YSE.
 Initial interest in the combined degree has mainly come from students working in the allied fields of ecological anthropology, social ecology, and political ecology.
-We envisage this program, however, as open to all sub-disciplines in Anthropology – including biological anthropology and archaeological studies – and students across forestry and environmental sciences fields who wish to combine their studies with Anthropology.
-The purpose and attraction of the degree is three-fold: (1) it combines the disciplinary identity and strengths of the Anthropology Department with the inter-disciplinary character and possibilities of F&ES, especially in terms of bridging the social and natural sciences; (2) it combines the strengths in ecological and environmental studies of F&ES with the social science strengths of the Anthropology Department; and (3) it combines the Anthropology Department’s strengths in theory with the emphasis within F&ES on linking theory with policy and practice.
+We envisage this program, however, as open to all sub-disciplines in Anthropology – including biological anthropology and archaeological studies – and students across environmental fields who wish to combine their studies with Anthropology.
+The purpose and attraction of the degree is three-fold: (1) it combines the disciplinary identity and strengths of the Anthropology Department with the inter-disciplinary character and possibilities of YSE, especially in terms of bridging the social and natural sciences; (2) it combines the strengths in ecological and environmental studies of YSE with the social science strengths of the Anthropology Department; and (3) it combines the Anthropology Department’s strengths in theory with the emphasis within YSE on linking theory with policy and practice.
 The combined doctoral degree offers its graduates great flexibility when entering the marketplace: they can represent themselves as anthropologists and/or environmental scientists, as theoreticians and/or practitioners.
 They have the credentials to apply for policy-oriented positions with international institutions as well as academic positions in teaching and research.
 The academic program of each student in the combined degree program is to some extent tailored specifically to his or her particular history, interests, and needs, but there are general guidelines that combined students can be expected to follow, and they are laid out here.

 Eligibility and Master’s Degrees

-The requirements of the combined doctoral degree are the same as those of the doctoral degrees of F&ES and Anthropology (which are detailed in the bulletins of the respective institutions), with the following exceptions or clarifications.
+The requirements of the combined doctoral degree are the same as those of the doctoral degrees of YSE and Anthropology (which are detailed in the bulletins of the respective institutions), with the following exceptions or clarifications.
 First, the combined students are required, upon acceptance into the combined degree program, to draw up a program of coursework.
-The combined degree program requires doctoral students to take 16 units/courses, which will be apportioned between Anthropology and F&ES, and other university departments, based on consultations with the student’s committee.
-During their first three semesters in the program, combined degree students must take a) the one-semester doctoral seminar at F&ES (taken in year one), and b) required coursework in Anthropology as outlined by each subfield for combined degree students.
+The combined degree program requires doctoral students to take 12 units/courses which will be apportioned between Anthropology and YSE, and other university departments, based on consultations with the student’s committee.
+The 12 courses include one exam-oriented independent study, students are encouraged to take additional independent study courses (beyond the 12 courses) as needed and in consultation with committee/Co-Chairs.
+During their first three semesters in the program, combined degree students must take a) the one-semester doctoral seminar at YSE (taken in year one), and b) required coursework in Anthropology as outlined by each subfield for combined degree students.
 Please see above for coursework requirements for combined degree students.

-The teaching fellow requirements of the combined program vary depending upon whether the combined student first entered into Anthropology or F&ES.
+The teaching fellow requirements of the combined program vary depending upon whether the combined student first entered into Anthropology or YSE.
 Combined students receiving their stipends from Anthropology are expected to serve as Teaching Fellows (TFs) during their 3rd and 4th years of study and may also be TFs in the 6th year of study, contingent on availability of funds from the School and demand for TFs.
 Some teaching may be deferred for student needing to perform fieldwork in their 3rd and/or 4th years.
 They would also be eligible for a year of University Fellowship in support of writing, which may be held during the 5th or 6th year of study.
 All Anthropology students are, thereby, eligible for six years of funding.
-Those receiving their stipends from F&ES are expected to serve as TFs for 2 semesters and research project/assistant(R.F.) for 2 semesters for a 4-year F&ES stipend, and to serve as TFs for an additional 2-4 semesters (one of which must be at a level of 20 hours/week as opposed to the normal 10 hours/week) if they wish to receive a 5th year of stipend support for writing-up.
-F&ES does not guarantee a 6th year of support.
+Those receiving their stipends from YSE are expected to serve as TFs for 2 semesters and research project/assistant(R.F.) for 2 semesters for a 4-year YSE stipend, and to serve as TFs for an additional 2-4 semesters (one of which must be at a level of 20 hours/week as opposed to the normal 10 hours/week) if they wish to receive a 5th and 6th year of stipend support for writing-up, contingent on availability of funds from the School and demand for TFs.
+YSE does not guarantee a 6th year of support.
 Winning external stipend and tuition support reduces these requirements commensurately.

 Exams, Prospectus, Dissertation

-All combined students must prepare a comprehensive dissertation prospectus, called the field paper in Anthropology, in close consultation with their committee, and following Anthropology and F&ES guidelines.
-This document, which also serves as the basis for proposals for outside funding of field research, normally runs 50-100 pages in length.
+All combined students must prepare a comprehensive dissertation prospectus, and field paper, in close consultation with their committee, and following current Anthropology and YSE guidelines.
+The prospectus document is typically 1500-2000 words in length, and the field paper is 8,000-10,000 words long.
+These documents also form the basis for dissertation research grant proposals for Yale sources and external competitions.
 The student must defend this prospectus in a formal oral defense before the entire committee (and other interested faculty members).
 The oral defense is held within the department that serves as the student’s administrative home.
 There are several possible outcomes to the defense: unconditional Pass, Pass conditional upon specified revisions to the prospectus, or Fail.
 If the student fails the examination, the committee and DGSs will together prescribe the remedy, which may include scheduling a second defense.
 If the student fails a second time they will be dismissed from the Graduate School.
-A successful defense of this prospectus/field paper satisfies the oral defense required by F&ES and the Department of Anthropology, and is required for admission to candidacy.
+A successful defense of this prospectus/field paper satisfies the oral defense required by YSE and the Department of Anthropology, and is required for admission to candidacy.
 A final version of this prospectus must be filed with the DGS by March 15th, and the student’s advisory committee’s endorsement of this document must be brought before the entire Anthropology faculty in its next meeting in April.
 Depending on their progress and readiness, combined degree students may complete these prospectus/field paper requirements in their fourth, fifth, or sixth semester of study.
-If it seems advisable this requirement may be fulfilled in the fifth semester and in that case the final prospectus would need to be filed with the DGS by October 15th.
+If it seems advisable this requirement may be fulfilled in the fifth semester and in that case the final prospectus would need to be filed with the DGS by November 15th.

 The Ph.D. program to which the combined student first applied is entirely responsible for his or her stipend and tuition.
 Funding for summer fieldwork, language study, and attendance at professional meetings, and funding for the principal period of fieldwork, are available from a variety of sources.
-Combined students are eligible for in-house grants from both Anthropology and F&ES.
-In the case of F&ES, these include research grants from the Tropical Resource Institute, conference travel grants from the Doctoral Program, and F&ES/YIBS research grants.
+Combined students are eligible for in-house grants from both Anthropology and YSE.
+In the case of YSE, these include research grants from the Tropical Resource Institute, and conference travel grants from the Doctoral Program.
 In the case of Anthropology, these include the Williams and Albers Funds for research and the Schwartz Fund for conference travel.
-Combined students are also eligible for a wide range of intra-Yale grants for research and language study, including the Enders grant, and awards from the Agrarian Studies Program, the MacMillan Center, the various area studies councils, and a number of other area-specific grants.
-Five-six years of twelve-month support are available from the Graduate School or F&ES to combined students, and fixed summer support grants are available from F&ES (for a maximum of two years) to those students who first applied to F&ES and have not secured external support.
+Combined students are also eligible for a wide range of intra-Yale grants for research and language study, including the Enders grant, and awards from the MacMillan Center, the various area studies councils, and a number of other topic-specific grants.
+Five or six years of twelve-month support are available from the Graduate School or YSE to combined students, and fixed summer support grants are available from YSE (for a maximum of two years) to those students who first applied to YSE and have not secured external support.

-The student who successfully completes the combined F&ES/Anthropology program receives a combined doctoral degree in Anthropology and F&ES, not two separate degrees.
+The student who successfully completes the combined YSE/Anthropology program receives a combined doctoral degree in Anthropology and YSE, not two separate degrees.

 Interested parties may contact the Program Coordinators, or the respective DGSs, as follows: